MoJo2600/pihole-kubernetes/charts/pihole/README.md

 persistentVolumeClaim:
   enabled: true

-serviceTCPHTTP:
+serviceWeb:
   loadBalancerIP: 192.168.178.252
   annotations:
     metallb.universe.tf/allow-shared-ip: pihole-svc
   type: LoadBalancer

-serviceTCPDNS:
+serviceDns:
   loadBalancerIP: 192.168.178.252
   annotations:
     metallb.universe.tf/allow-shared-ip: pihole-svc
   type: LoadBalancer

-serviceUDP:
-  loadBalancerIP: 192.168.178.252
-  annotations:
-    metallb.universe.tf/allow-shared-ip: pihole-svc
-  type: LoadBalancer

 ```

 ## Upgrading

 ### To 1.8.22

-To enhance compatibility for traefik, we split the HTTP service into TCPHTTP and TCPDNS.
+To enhance compatibility for traefik, we split the TCP and UDP service into Web and DNS.
 This means, if you have a dedicated configuration for the service, you have to
 update your `values.yaml` and add a new configuration for this new service.

 Before (In my case, with metallb):